Logo

 Leading Platforms for Fiat-to-Crypto Transactions

-• A low-friction purchase flow that speeds access to crypto assets.
+• A streamlined purchase flow designed to speed access to crypto assets.

 • Connectivity to more than 110 digital assets.

-• Support for 80+ blockchains, offering broad network coverage.
+• Support for 80+ blockchains, enabling wide network coverage for delivery.

-Other notable options include Binance, Bybit, Bitfinex, Coinbase, and additional providers that tailor features for different user profiles.
+Other notable options include Binance, Bybit, Bitfinex, Coinbase, and additional providers that tailor features to different user profiles, payment methods, and asset access needs.

 Evaluations often focus on usability and the breadth of supported cryptocurrencies, with some platforms listing up to 170 assets and asset types.
-This depth serves both first-time buyers and experienced traders.
+This depth can matter for users who want specific coins or a mix of assets rather than only the most common majors.

 Payment Methods and Rails

-Platforms support a wide mix of payment methods, and availability can vary by region, currency, and transaction size.
+Platforms support a mix of payment methods, but availability can vary by region, currency, and transaction size.
+Where supported, cards and e-wallets tend to complete faster than bank transfers.

 PlatformSupported Payment Methods